 Many factors affect how potent venom is, including whether the venom is injected into a vein directly or just under the skin.
 But when comparing like to like, you can figure out which snake’s venom is the most toxic.

 The yellow-bellied sea snake’s venom is highly toxic.
 All you need is 0.067 mg/kg to kill a mouse.
 Now, the exact amount required to kill a mouse isn’t the same as the amount necessary to kill a person.
 But pro-rata, if all factors were the same, you would need 4.5mg to kill a fully-grown man.
 That’s about half a teaspoon.

 What Does Sea Snake Venom Do?

 The venom is sea snakes, and elapid snakes generally, is usually neurotoxic.
-A study in the Journal of Pharmacy and Pharmacology found that yellow-bellied sea snake venom is no exception.
-Specifically, it contains a toxin called Pelamis toxin A. The scientists found that it has many effects:
+A study in the Journal of Pharmacy and Pharmacology found that yellow-bellied sea snake’s venom is a neurotoxin and myotoxin.
+It contains a toxin called Pelamis toxin A. The scientists found that it has many effects: